alchemy-bootcamp-two-spring-2018/server-app/LAB.md

 My First Server App
 ===

+## Code Wars Kata

+* Complete Kata 1 and Kata 2, then follow the submission instructions, note that the instructions must be followed for each of these challenges.

+## Lab

 Create your first app and server (fullstack minus database)!

 You can pick an "entity" (resource) **but** should: